Yarralumla, ACT

 Where is Yarralumla?

-Yarralumla is a suburb of Australian Capital Territory, Australia.
+Yarralumla is a suburb of Australian Capital Territory, Australia, in the Unincorporated ACT local government area.

 What is the population of Yarralumla?